 Ensure equipment, materials and protective devices required by the regulations (such as lifting devices and mobile equipment, etc.) are provided and maintained in good condition.
 Regular equipment maintenance is imperative for worker safety.
 Following the maintenance schedule of the equipment as suggested by the manufacturer and doing regular inspections of equipment can prevent not only employee safety concerns but can also extend the life of your equipment.

 Ultimately, warehouse safety is about awareness and prevention.
-By making your staff aware of their risks and role in preventing injuries and by providing a well-maintained warehouse, lost time doesn’t have to happen.
+By making your staff aware of their risks and role in preventing injuries and by providing a well-maintained warehouse, lost time claims could be a thing of the past.

 Further information on how to identify hazards and prevent slips, trips and falls can be found here, or you can contact us directly at [email protected], [email protected], by phone, at 1-844-377-9545 or you can connect with us on Facebook ,Twitter , or LinkedIn.